zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   Deploy the web app from the **Contoso.Apps.Insurance.Web** Starter Project in Visual Studio.
+-   Deploy the web app from the **Contoso.Apps.Insurance.Web** Starter Project in Visual Studio

 #### Exit criteria